Housing: An Integral Part of Your Study Abroad Experience

 DIS Housing Policies – Guaranteed Housing

 DIS guarantees housing to all students who request DIS-arranged housing.
 Additionally, DIS works hard to ensure that you have a meaningful stay in your housing.

 Applying for DIS Housing

 DIS puts a lot of effort into making the right housing match for you.
 This is why it is extremely important that you provide correct and detailed information on the Housing Application form.
 The deadline for requesting DIS housing is approximately 1.5-2 months before the term’s official arrival day.
 See details about applying to housing on each option’s page.

 What Each Housing Option Provides

 To find out what is included in each housing option, read more about the Comprehensive Housing and Support Fee Inclusions.

 Finding Out About Your Housing Placement

 Getting Oriented To Your Housing

-DIS Housing & Student Affairs is available for you on Arrival Day and during the DIS Arrival Workshop, where you receive information and a personal folder with answers to many of the questions you might have.
+DIS staff is available for you on Arrival Day and during the DIS Arrival Workshop, where you receive information and a personal folder with answers to many of the questions you might have.